AravindMutthe/Linux-Notes/docker-kub-openshift.md

+### Container-images
-Container images are templates from which containers are created.
+- Container images are templates from which containers are created.
-Each individual layer contains files and folders.
+- Each individual layer contains files and folders.

-Each layer only contains the changes to the filesystem with respect to the underlying layers.
+- Each layer only contains the changes to the filesystem with respect to the underlying layers.
-Docker uses a Union filesystem.
+- ***Docker uses a Union filesystem.***
-These images are not made up of just one monolithic block but are composed of many layers.
+- These images are not made up of just one monolithic block but are composed of many layers.

-Mastering Containers —
+##### Mastering Containers —
-to create a virtual filesystem out of the set of layers.
+- to create a virtual filesystem out of the set of layers.
-A storage driver handles the details regarding the way these layers interact with each other.
+- A storage driver handles the details regarding the way these layers interact with each other.
-Different storage drivers are available that have advantages and disadvantages in different situations.
+- Different storage drivers are available that have advantages and disadvantages in different situations.

 ## 1. Manageing ports: